buzzqw/TUS/OBSS/OBSSv2-eng.md

 - **Languages**: Abyssal, Common
 - **Challenge**: 8 (3900 XP)

-***Spellcasting.*** The naga has MC 10.
+***Spellcasting.*** The naga has MP 10.
 Its spellcasting ability is Intelligence (+6 to hit with spell attacks), and it requires only verbal components to cast its spells.
 The naga has the following spells prepared:

 Cantrips (at will): *Minor Illusion, Mage Hand, Ray of Frost*